launchdarkly-labs/ld-experiment-data-export-s3/DATABRICKS_INTEGRATION.md

 This guide provides general guidance for integrating LaunchDarkly experiment data with Databricks using Auto Loader.

+**Note**: This guide applies to data from both Python and PHP implementations, as they produce the same S3 data format.
+The examples use PySpark (Python) because that's what Databricks uses, but the data structure is identical regardless of which SDK implementation you use.

 ## Important Note

 This integration guide is provided as a starting point and has not been tested in a live Databricks environment.
 Please test thoroughly and adapt the queries to your specific setup before using in production.